JaneliaSciComp/G4_Display_Tools/docs/G4_Designer_Manual.md

 If you already have a .g4p file saved and ready to run, you can open The Experiment Conductor directly instead of using the designer.

-## Start the protocol designer.
+## Start the protocol designer

 In MATLAB open the file `G4_Experiment_Designer.m`, located in `G4_Display_Tools\G4_Protocol_Designer` and hit run.
 Alternatively, you can type `G4_Experiment_Designer` into the MATLAB command window and hit enter.
 This should open the "Fly Experiment Designer" in a Window that looks like this:

 ![Fly Protocol Designer main window](assets/protocol-designer_empty.png){:.pop}

-## Check the size of the LED arena you are using.
+## Check the size of the LED arena you are using

 LED screen arenas come in three row screens and four row screens.
 Which patterns you can use are determined by the screen size, so be sure to check what type of arena you're using.

 Notice the radio button at the center left of the application indicating *3 Row Screen*{:.gui-btn} or *4 Row Screen*{:.gui-btn}.
 Set this to the correct screen size that corresponds with your [hardware setup](../../../docs/G4-Assembly.md) before doing anything else.
 This setting will become disabled as soon as you import a folder, so if it is incorrect when you import, you will need to restart the application.

-## Verify your settings are correct.
+## Verify your settings are correct

 The next step after verifying your screen size is to verify your settings are correct.
 Click *File*{:.gui-btn} > *Settings*{:.gui-btn} to open up your settings window.
 It should look like this: